CochinoChingon/static/_posts/2021-02-24-mom's-advice.md

 ---
 title: mom's advice, Or the best advice I got from my mom that's helped me for a few decades
-exerpt:
-image: /assets/image/show-logo.png
+exerpt: "Mom's Advice, or the best advice I got from my mom that's helped me for a few decades."
+author_profile: true

+description: "Mom's Advice, or the best advice I got from my mom that's helped me for a few decades."
 header:
   teaser: /assets/images/header-single-episode.png
   overlay_image: /assets/images/header-single-episode.png
   show_overlay_exerpt: false
   overlay_filter: 0.6
-  og_images: /assets/images/episodes/cover.png

 date: 2021-02-24
 ---

-Mom's Advice, or the best advice I got from my mom that's helped me for a few decades.

 <iframe src="https://open.spotify.com/embed-podcast/episode/0V8SKWokk8xzkIXa83jEiY" width="100%" height="232" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

 This episode was an impromptu livestream where I allowed the viewers to pick a Card labeled A, B and C which I had written a topic on the back of each.
 The selected card was "best advice I got from my mom" and so I rambled on for about 30 minutes and this is what I ended up with, after dealing with some technical difficulties and removing excessive silence.

---

-find me everywhere else at https://cochinochingon.com

 # Mentioned items